KTH/evolene/README.md

 }
 ```

+# Get Slack notifications where new NPM package are available
+If you set NPM_UPDATES_AVAILABLE to true.
+Evolene will inform you about
+packages in you _package.json_ that have updates.
+It makes it easier to
+keep your dependencies up to date and hopefully make your code easier
+to maintain, since this helps changes come in smaller increments.
+Evolene always outputs this informatin in the build log, even if you
+choose not to see it in Slack.

+`NPM_UPDATES_AVAILABLE=True $EVOLENE_DIRECTORY/run.sh`

 ## Environment variables for setting up NPM publish on Jenkins

 - NPM_USER - The user to use for npm publish